In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Rosario 120 Entre General Anaya y, Carretones 120, Mexico City

-Price: Mex$76 pesos for chilaquiles with meat and two eggs – approx. $4 USD
+Price: 76 pesos for chilaquiles with meat and two eggs – approx. $4 USD

-For other popular variations of chilaquiles in Mexico City, we recommend the following addresses:
+For other popular variations of chilaquiles, we recommend the following addresses:

-For healthy variations of chilaquiles, Ojo de Agua was recommended by a chilango or Mexican city local.
-This popular breakfast chain is a mix of a restaurant and fresh food market.
+For healthy variations of chilaquiles, Ojo de Agua was recommended to us by a Chilango or Mexican city local.
+This popular breakfast chain is a mix of a restaurant and a fresh food market.
 Everything is made with fresh ingredients and the vibe is casual and relaxed.

-Address: Calle Milan 44, Juárez, Mexico City – for other locations in Mexico City check Ojo de Agua website
+Address: Zacatecas 177, Roma Norte, Mexico City – for other locations throughout the city, check the Ojo de Agua website.

 Address: Tabasco 256, Mexico City